NKS8/web-scraping-challenge/README.md

     1.c created sop object
-    1.d scvraped information by using tags and attributes 1.e created scraping functions for each sited scraping and returned colllected data 1.f added collected data into dictionary in scrape_info() function
+    1.d scvraped information by using tags and attributes 1.e created scraping functions for each sited scraping and returned colllected data 1.f added collected data into dictionary in scrape_info() function.